SBA 504 Loans: Funding Your Project

 Step 3: Submit an Application

 Once you’ve prepared your document, you can complete a formal 504 Loan application.
-Our loan experts can help you prepare the application, including the necessary information for the third-party lender.
+Our loan experts can assist you in preparing the application, including the necessary information for the third-party lender.
 You will apply to both the lender and your preferred CDC.

 Step 4: Await Approval

-It might take up to one week to receive for the SBA to make a lending decision.
+It may take up to one week for the SBA to make a lending decision.
 The application then enters a due diligence period, which could last up to three weeks.
 During this time, the CDC or lender might require additional documentation.

 Step 5: Close the Loan and Get Funded

-The loan agreement will outline the repayment schedule, including the repayment start date.
+The loan agreement will outline the repayment schedule, including the start date of repayment.
 Terms are typically 10-20 years, so the monthly payment should be manageable.

 Approved businesses must also comply with rules and regulations post-funding.
 A company must report any changes in ownership or if it intends to use the acquired asset(s) as collateral to secure another loan.